Gaslight (1958 film)

 Gaslight is a 1958 television play broadcast by the Australian Broadcasting Corporation based on the 1938 play Gas Light by Patrick Hamilton.
 It starred Beverley Dunn.

+It was one of several Patrick Hamilton adaptations done on Australian television.

 Plot

 Years after her aunt was murdered in her home, a young woman, Bella Manningham, moves back into the house with her new husband.
 However, he has a secret that he will do anything to protect, even if means driving his wife insane.